Are You a Mouth Breather?

 I’m sure you’ve noticed when you lie down how the blood pressure in your skull rises and your nose gets a little stuffy.
-Makes it a bit difficult to breathe through now don’t it?
+Makes it a bit difficult to breathe through, doesn’t it?

 Or maybe you use a pillow, so your head is technically elevated, but now and then you just end up pinching your chin to your neck because the pillow isn’t properly positioned.

 The ideal situation will elevate your head, neck, and shoulders to a more suitable degree keeping them in alignment.
-This will decrease that cranial pressure, alleviate congestion, and assure that you aren’t cutting off your airway.
+This will decrease cranial pressure, alleviate congestion, and ensure that you aren’t cutting off your airway.